From the Head of College, Mr Scott Bedingfield

 OLE Week (OLE stands for Other Learning Experiences) has always been a valued and much anticipated week for all.

-For 2023 Year 7 camp will take place at Killalea State Park in Shell Cove and Year 8 in the Morton National Park Kangaroo Valley.
+Year 7 camp will take place at Killalea State Park in Shell Cove and Year 8 in the Morton National Park Kangaroo Valley.

 OLE Week is a mandatory and unique multi-day/overnight College event.
 It is a wonderful opportunity for Oxley students to explore new experiences with their peers in a supervised and supportive environment.
 It will immerse students in activities we hope will extend and enrich their lives beyond the classroom.